 For employees who enroll in a health insurance plan which also covers dependents, the County will pay the amount of the single health insurance plan as designated to be paid by the Employer in 29.04 toward dependent insurance costs, at minimum.
 The employee shall pay the remaining balance of the monthly premium for the dependent health insurance benefits he has selected, except in the case where both spouses are employed by the County.
-Beginning January 1, 2022, the County will contribute ninety dollars (\$90) monthly over the current Employer contribution as defined in 32.04 toward the medical insurance premium cost of the dependent coverage selected by the employee.
-Beginning January 1, 2023, the County will contribute ninety-five dollars (\$95) monthly over the current Employer contribution as defined in 32.04 toward the medical insurance premium cost of the dependent coverage selected by the employee.
-Beginning January 1, 2024, the County will contribute one hundred dollars (\$100) monthly over the current Employer contribution as defined in 32.04 toward the medical insurance premium cost of the dependent coverage selected by the employee.
+Beginning January 1, 2025, the County will contribute two hundred (\$200.00) monthly over the current Employer contribution as defined in 32.04 toward the medical insurance premium cost of the Employee plus Spouse coverage; \$250.00 toward the Employee Plus Children coverage; and \$300 for Family coverage if selected by the employee.